What can I expect during my first visit?

 Do you take insurance?

-We are an out-of-network provider for most insurance plans.
-We will bill those plans that do cover treatment or provide you with a super bill for you to submit to your insurance company for reimbursement.
-Herbal medicine is not covered by any plans.
+We are an out-of-network provider for insurance plans.
+We can provide you with a super bill for you to submit to your insurance company for reimbursement if your insurance covers out-of-network acupuncture services.